Mukhriddin19980901/Mukhriddin19980901/README.md

-### Hi  👋, I am Mukhriddin from Uzbekistan
+### Hi  👋, I am Mukhriddin

-I am an AI developer and Data Scientist,mostly working on Computer Vision.I have preferred AI as a future demanding job.
+I am an AI&Computer Vision developer.I have preferred AI as a future demanding job.

 :computer:I know  Python as a programming language, and other dataframe and libraries : Tensorflow ,PyTorch ,Numpy ,Seaborn ,Matplotlib, Scikit-learn ,Pandas ,and Keras